The Ultimate Bichon Frise Clippers, Blades & Grooming Guide

 Corded clippers for the Bichon coat

 * 5 speed or 2 speed?
 Most clippers are 2 speeds, however some newer models are now available in 5 speeds.
-5 speed clippers have the same top 2 speeds as a standard clippers, but provide 3 lower speeds.
+5 speed clippers have the same top 2 speeds as a standard clippers but with 3 extra, lower speeds.
 Lower speeds are used to reduce speed, heat and noise, for delicate areas, very noise-sensitive or touch-sensitive dogs, and to help blades run cooler for longer.
 You still have the same top speeds in reserve for very thick or difficult areas.

 Andis Pulse ZR II 5 Speed